Eritrea: Transportation

 As of 1999, there is a total of 317 kilometres of (narrow gauge) rail line in Eritrea.
 The Eritrean Railway was built between 1887 and 1932.
-Badly damaged during World War II and in later fighting, it was closed section by section, with the final closure coming in 1978.
-After independence, a rebuilding effort commenced, and the first rebuilt section was reopened in 2003.
+Badly damaged during World War II and in later fighting, it was closed section by section, with the final section closed in 1978.
+After independence, rebuilding efforts commenced, and the first section was reopened in 2003.
 As of 2009, the section from Massawa to Asmara was fully rebuilt and available for service.

-Rehabilitation of the remainder and the rolling stock has occurred in recent years.
+Rehabilitation of the remainder and rolling stock has occurred in recent years.
 Current service is very limited due to the extreme age of most of the railway equipment and its limited availability.
 Further rebuilding is planned.
-The railway linking Agordat and Asmara with the port of Massawa had been inoperative since 1978 except for an approximately 5-kilometre stretch that was reopened in Massawa in 1994.
+The railway linking Agordat and Asmara with the port of Massawa has been inoperative since 1978, except for an approximately 5-kilometre stretch in Massawa reopened in 1994.
 A railway formerly ran from Massawa to Bishia via Asmara and is under reconstruction.

-Even during the war, Eritrea developed its transportation infrastructure by asphalting new roads, improving its ports, and repairing war-damaged roads and bridges as a part of the Wefri Warsay Yika'alo program.
-The most significant of these projects was the construction of a coastal highway of more than 500 km connecting Massawa with Asseb, as well as the rehabilitation of the Eritrean Railway.
+During the war, Eritrea continued to develop its transportation infrastructure by asphalting new roads, improving its ports, and repairing war-damaged roads and bridges as a part of the Wefri Warsay Yika'alo program.
+The most significant of these projects were the construction of a coastal highway of more than 500 km connecting Massawa with Asseb and the rehabilitation of the Eritrean Railway.
 The rail line has been restored between the port of Massawa and the capital Asmara, although services are sporadic.
 Steam locomotives are sometimes used for groups of enthusiasts.